HoMBReS

 Results

-Approximately one-third (65.6%) of the players in the intervention teams said they used condoms consistently, while only 41.3% of the players in the control teams said they did so.
+Approximately two thirds (65.6%) of the players in the intervention teams said they used condoms consistently, while only 41.3% of the players in the control teams said they did so.
 There were also higher rates of self-efficacy to use condoms in the treatment teams over the control teams (~55% v. ~37%).

 HIV testing rates also increased.
 The control groups showed how much of that increase was likely due to other factors, such as other campaigns that were being run at the national and regional levels, and how much could be reasonably attributed to the HoMBReS program itself.